-In this tutorial we will show you how to install FreeFileSync on Ubuntu 16.04 LTS.
-For those of you who didn’t know, FreeFileSync is a free Open Source software that helps you synchronize files and synchronize folders in Windows, Linux and Mac OS X. It is designed to save your time setting up and running backup jobs while having nice visual feedback along the way.
-With FreeFileSync, you can detect moved and renamed files and folders, keep versions of deleted/updated files, including copy locked files and much more.
+In this tutorial, we will show you how to install FreeFileSync on Ubuntu 16.04 LTS.
+For those of you who didn’t know, FreeFileSync is a free Open Source software that helps you synchronize files and synchronize folders in Windows, Linux, and Mac OS X. It is designed to save your time setting up and running backup jobs while having nice visual feedback along the way.
+With FreeFileSync, you can detect moved and renamed files and folders, keep versions of deleted/updated files, including copy-locked files, and much more.

-This article assumes you have at least basic knowledge of linux, know how to use the shell, and most importantly, you host your site on your own VPS.
+This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 Install FreeFileSync on Ubuntu 16.04

 Step 1.
-First make sure that all your system packages are up-to-date by running these following apt-get commands in the terminal.
+First, make sure that all your system packages are up-to-date by running the following

 Step 2.
 Installing FreeFileSync on Linux Ubuntu.

 *.tar.gz file into any folder.
-FreeFileSync is an executable binary and needs no install.
+FreeFileSync is an executable binary and needs no installation.

 Finally step, Double-click the FreeFileSync binary and you will see the program running:

 FreeFileSync is an executable binary there is no installation required but you should place the FreeFileSync folder into a more appropriate folder such as

 Congratulations!
 You have successfully installed FreeFileSync.
 Thanks for using this tutorial for installing FreeFileSync on Ubuntu 16.04 LTS (Xenial Xerus) system.
 For additional help or useful information, we recommend you check the official FreeFileSync website.